2019/20 Woodford Folk Festival

 - Transport of prepared food (e.g. sauces) and cooking utensils must be in covered containers.

-- Vehicles used for the transportation of these items must be enclosed and free of dust and approved for this purpose.
+- Vehicles used for the transportation of these items must be enclosed, free of dust and approved for this purpose.

 Food Preparation Areas -Minimum Requirements for Food Preparation areas: